nyu-oop-sp18/class03/README.md

-In order to make the use of higher-order functions more convenient, Scala supports writing anonymous functions (aka function literals, closures, and lambda abstractions).
-In
-Scala, anonymous functions take the general form:
+In order to make the use of higher-order functions more convenient, Scala supports writing anonymous functions (aka function literals, closures, or lambda abstractions).
+In Scala, anonymous functions take the general form:

 ```scala
 (x1: T1, ..., xn: Tn) => body